Expand all

 - environmental factors (e.g., cigarette smoking and/or excessive alcohol use).

-- An acute closed or grade I open tibial shaft fracture treated with conservative management, or
+- An acute closed or grade I open tibial shaft fracture treated with conservative management.

 - Failed arthrodesis of the upper or lower limbs where there is documented radiologic evidence to confirm the absence of progression of healing for 3 or more months despite appropriate care.

 For all other conditions, refer the recommendation for a bone growth stimulator to a WCB medical consultant for review.
-Document the decision to approve or not approve a bone growth stimulator.
+Document the decision to approve or not approve a bone growth stimulator in a file note.
 The Medical Aid team will refer to this file note when determining entitlement to payment.

 |